Activities per year

-I am co-curator of Graphic Brighton, a comics symposium that brings together creators, academics, publishers and readers within a different theme.
-To date, these have included: comics and the local Brighton community; the representation of marginalised voices in comics; conflict and resolution; and music.
-These events have attracted international academic contributors and creators involved have included: Brian and Mary Talbot, Dave McKean, Chris Riddell, David Lloyd, Nicola Streeten and Hunt Emerson.
+I have been co-curator of Graphic Brighton over many of its iterations, a comics symposium that brings together creators, academics, publishers and readers within a different theme.
+To date, these have included: comics and the local Brighton community; the representation of marginalised voices in comics; conflict and resolution; music; and comics in / as research.
+These events have attracted international academic contributors and creators involved have included: Brian and Mary Talbot, Dave McKean, Chris Riddell, David Lloyd, Nicola Streeten and Hunt Emerson. they also provide a wonderful context for students on comics or comics-related modules to see 'ideas in action'.

 Recent academic and research activity